 Associate Professor : David Canton, Director; Andrea Baldwin, Assistant Director

-Professor: Benoit ( Anthropology), Borer (Government), Dunlap (Human Development), Steiner (Art History); Associate Professors: Collins-Achille (Dance), Downs (History), Etoke (French), Feldman (Philosophy), Garofalo (History), Harris (Sociology), Heredia (Hispanic Studies), Roberts (Dance), Wright (Human Development); Assistant Professor: Craigie (Economics), Ray (History), Reich (Film Studies), Rotramel (Gender and Women’s Studies)
+Professor: Benoit ( Anthropology), Borer (Government), Dunlap (Human Development), Steiner (Art History and Anthropology); Associate Professors: Collins-Achille (Dance), Craigie (Economics), Downs (History), Etoke (French), Feldman (Philosophy), Garofalo (History), Harris (Sociology), Heredia (Hispanic Studies), Roberts (Dance), Wright (Human Development); Assistant Professor: Ray (History), Reich (Film Studies), Rotramel (Gender and Women’s Studies)

 Africana Studies at Connecticut College employs an interdisciplinary and transnational approach to the study of peoples in Africa and throughout the African diaspora.
 The departments of Anthropology, Art History, Dance, Economics, Education, English, Film Studies, French, Government, History, Hispanic Studies, Human Development, Music, Philosophy, and Sociology contribute courses to this program covering Africa, North and South America, the Caribbean, and Europe.
 Africana Studies critically engages the historic and contemporary life, thought and cultures of African peoples.
 Africana Studies seeks to explore the linkages among African peoples while also highlighting a multiplicity of experiences through the lenses of issues such as class, ethnicity, gender, nation, and sexuality.